1992 Bard College at Simon's Rock shooting: Perpetrator

-Trial, conviction & incarceration
+Trial, conviction, and incarceration

-Lo's month-long trial took place at the Berkshire County House of Corrections in Pittsfield.
+Lo's month-long trial took place at the Hampden County Superior Court in Springfield, Massachusetts (it was moved from Berkshire county to adjoining Hampden county at the request of the defense lawyers, in order to avoid jury bias).
 Although claims were made by the media prior to the trial regarding Lo's supposed racist beliefs, he was never charged with a hate crime, and the racism accusations were never substantiated.
 Instead, the focus turned to his mental state at the time of the shooting as Lo made an insanity plea.
-His psychiatrists testified that he was suffering from paranoid schizophrenia, while a court-appointed psychiatrist attributed Lo's actions merely to narcissistic personality disorder.
+His psychiatrists testified that he was suffering from paranoid schizophrenia, while a court-appointed psychiatrist attributed Lo's actions merely to Narcissistic Personality Disorder.